-Person Comments MetroSRM LLP Page: 32 of 44
+Person Comments MetroSRM LLP Page: 31 of 43

-Ę 5.32 Are there any other observations relating to the fire safety records and information management of the building?
-Observation Fire doors in the common parts inspections. do not appear to be sub ject to adequate quarterly inspection.
+Į 5.32 Are there any other observations relating to the fire safety records and information management of the building?
+Observation Fire doors in the common parts inspections. do not appear to be sub eject to adequate quarterly inspection.
 This conclusion is based on; The lack of documented records of It appears that flat entrance fire inspections. doors are not subject to adequate annual inspection.
-This conclusion is based on; The lack of documented records of Implement and record quarterly checks of fire doors in the ne common parts and record the findings of those checks.
-1 Action · e doors and record the doors that were checked, the findings of those checks, which doors were not what steps have been taken to gain access to flat entrance doors, as a record of due diligence.
-Priority Medium Target Date 18th October 2023 Responsible Cost Person 0031 Comments
+This conclusion is based on; The lack of documented records of Action Implement and record quarterly checks of fire doors in the common parts and record the findings of those checks.
+1 Implement and record annual checks of flat entrance fire doors and record the doors that were checked, the findings of those checks, which doors were not checked and the reason why they weren't.
+Also record what steps have been taken to gain access to flat entrance doors, as a record of due diligence.
+Priority Medium Target Date 18th October 2023 Responsible Person Cost Comments